rbisdorff/Digraph3/docSphinx/tutorial.rst

     Ranking by Choosing and Rejecting
      1st ranked ['a5']
        2nd ranked ['a1', 'a6', 'a7']
-       2nd last ranked ['a3', 'a4', 'a8']
+       2nd last ranked ['a1', 'a3', 'a4', 'a8']
      1st last ranked ['a2', 'a9']

 The nine alternatives are gathered into four levels.
-Drawings of partial rankings make usage of a topological sort algorithm [60]_ (see :numref:`RankingConsensus2` Lines 4-7).
+Mind that alternative *a1* is positioned in ranks 2, 5, 6 and 7.
+In the partial ranking it is therefore at the same time *2nd-first* and *2nd-last* ranked (Lines 4-5).
+To draw such ambiguous partial rankings, we make usage of an optmistic topological sort algorithm keeping ambiguously ranked alternatives on their first-ranked positions [60]_ (see :numref:`RankingConsensus2` Line 5).

 .. code-block:: pycon
    :name: RankingConsensus2
    :caption: Inspecting a partial ranking
-   :emphasize-lines: 4-7
+   :emphasize-lines: 5

    >>> rfdg.exportGraphViz('rankingsByScoringFusion')
     *---- exporting a dot file for GraphViz tools ---------* Exporting to rankingsByScoringFusion.dot
      0 subgraph { rank = same; a5; }
-     1 subgraph { rank = same; a6; a1; a7; }
+     1 subgraph { rank = same; a1; a6; a7; }
      2 subgraph { rank = same; a3; a8; a4; }
      3 subgraph { rank = same; a2; a9; }
     dot -Grankdir=TB -Tpng rankingsByScoringFusion.dot \